 The restoration of Christ Church Meadows in the centre of Oxford by Long Mead in 2020 has led to it becoming a research site for the undergraduate course in Plant Sciences at Oxford University.

-Meadow restoration came to Eynsham itself in 2020 because Eynsham villagers had exopressed a strong desire for more wildflower meadows in the village itself.
+Meadow restoration came to Eynsham itself in 2020 because Eynsham villagers had expressed a strong desire for more wildflower meadows in the village itself in the consultation map that hung in the Market Garden and at the inaugural meeting.
 After long consultations with the Parish Council, St. Leonards Church, the Playing Fields Committee, and local neighbourhoods, 4 sites were agreed and the NRN applied for funding from the Trust for Oxfordshire Environment (TOE), who were disbursing offset funds from Grundon Waste Management Ltd. Our application was successful - with one important proviso - that in addition to the botanic surveys we had included in our plan, we also conduct a reptile survey in the Churchyard before we began in the expectation we would find protected species like slow worms.
-The work to prepare new wildflower meadows in the village was a great success and was followed by a Nature Recovery Day to sow seed and plant fritilliary bulbs in the new meadows - an area totalling 1.2 acres!
+The work to prepare new wildflower meadows in the village was a great success and was followed by a Nature Recovery Day to sow seed and plant fritilliary bulbs in the new meadows - an area totalling over 1.6 acres!